Francesca-Corrao/RT1_Assignment2/README.md

 ```
 #### nodeA_client() ####
 this is the function that start the action client, take the input from keyboard, send it to the action server and then cancel the goal if the user asks to.
-After the coordinates to reach are passed to it by writing some float on the shell when asked, to cancel the goal it look in the terminal in a non blocking way and when 'y' is written it cancel the goal.
+After the coordinates to reach are passed to it by writing some float on the shell when asked, to cancel the goal it looks in the terminal in a non blocking way and when 'y' is written it cancel the goal.
 ``` python
 def nodeA_client();
   client = actionlib.SimpleActionClient() #start action client